 The focus of your marketing activities, digital and otherwise, must be on your consumers.

 Thanks to Adabra's advanced segmentation, you will be able to use demographic, past and present behavioural characteristics and understand the stage users are in within the Customer Lifecycle, tracking their behaviour both online and offline.

 These dynamic segments, updated in real time, will allow you to better understand your users, building dedicated experiences for them.

-The GDPR gives users ("interested parties"), whose data are processed, a new set of possibilities.
-One of the most important is the "right to be forgotten", i.e. the possibility for data subjects to have their data processed on the Adabra platform, even if collected with their consent, completely deleted.
+The GDPR gives users ("data subjects"), whose data is processed, a new set of possibilities.
+One of the most important of these is the "right to be forgotten", i.e. the possibility for data subjects to have their data processed on the Adabra platform, even if collected with their consent, completely deleted.

 The law applies to data stored in both digital and paper form, as well as to all backups of such data.In order to make this right effective, Adabra has confirmed the "Opt Out" button, while also adapting the standard data storage periods